InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2022-08-14-the-ascomian-saga-the-eight-winds.md

 ---
 <p>
 Each wind has its own place of origin, each zone has a possibility to host one or more winds.
-When the sounds and the natural movements of a Wind is reproduced it’s called Cacophony.
+When the sounds and the natural movements of a Wind are reproduced it’s called Cacophony.
 </p>

 <p>